Swiggy/grill/README.md

 }
 ```

-2) Grill has it own test case runner which takes in an array of testcases and runs them.
+2) Grill has it own test case runner which takes in a slice of testcases and runs them.
 ```
 tests := []grill.TestCases{}
 grill.Run(tests)